Last updated : 28th November 2013

 The former actually started out as as an idea for a murder mystery series, teaming up a successful American businessman with an English aristroctratic female, perhaps somewhat similar to ITC's early 1970s series The Persaders!.
 However London Weekend Television appeared to think that they had made a mistake in cancelling the adventures of CI5 when they reformatted the new programme as something surprisingly similar to The Professionals.
 Now the premise was that of an American cop on secondment to a specialist, London-based armed police department (named SI10, though the acronym was never explained) partnered with an aristocratic female officer.
 Their boss (played by the late Ray Smith) was Spikings - a bad-tempered (and over-the-top, really) version of Cowley.
 Though popular in its day, the series was often puerile and unimaginative, the plots usually being wafer-thin.
 Michael Brandon's Dempsey had a deliberately-boorish streak which was, in my opinion, a misguided attempt at humour, while Glynis Barber's shallow, at times bimbo-like, character never seemed to develop much.
 With little Professionals-style humour, an utter lack of Avengers panache and none of The Sweeney's gritty realism, the show failed on just about every count.
 Reruns in the UK in 1989 yielded little interest and many of the ITV network's regional companies culled them after a handful of episodes.

 CATS Eyes concerned a team of three ladies (played by Jill Gascoine, Rosalyn Landor and Lesley Ash) deciding to set up a private detective agency.
 In fact Gascoine was actually continuing her character Maggie Forbes from the popular police series The Gentle Touch - CATS Eyes was to be a much different affair!
 The trio are approached by government agent Nigel Beaumont (a surly, dry performance by Rising Damp star Don Warrington) and 'encouraged' to go undercover for government agency Covert Activities Thames Section.
-Although the series started well enough, Landor wisely left after the first season (to be replaced by Tracy-Louise Ward) as the shallow plotlines of the second and third seasons (which were under a different production team, I believe) made it seem more like Charlie's Angels!
+The plotlines in the first season were largely formulaic and Landor wisely chose to leave.
+The second season landed the team in more espionage and intrigue plots and upped the action stakes but it still lacked any real spark.
+The third season was cancelled after just seven episodes.
 Interestingly, however, the series' producer and occasional director was one Ray Menmuir, though he retired from the entertainment industry shortly afterwards.
 (Thanks to Werner Schmitz)

 So what was the BBC doing to counter The Professionals success?
 Well in fact they were aiming more at Sweeney territory when 1977 saw the appearance of Target.
 This starred heart-throb actor Patrick Mower (previously seen in Special Branch, Callan and, in fact, two highly amusing episodes of Sweeney) as Detective Superintendent Steve Hackett (sounds much more glamorous than Sweeney's Jack Regan and George Carter, doesn't he?!) along with Philip Madoc as his boss Chief Superintendant Tate.
 Although the level of perceived violence was high (one episode featured a man dousing his unfaithful wife with a pan of boiling water, though this happened off-camera) the actual content was actually quite mild compared to The Sweeney.
 Nevertheless many of the writers were unhappy with the series and demanded their names be removed from the credits.
 Production was also hampered by a restrictive practices imposed by unions.
 The show was eventually pulled after seventeen episodes and has never been repeated on terrestrial stations in the UK.
 Later BBC shows such as Shoestring and Bergerac (discussed earlier) replaced much of the bash-and-smash with mature plotting and characterisation.
 (Thanks to Andrew Sumner for the information on Target)